bk-sin/bk-sin/README.md

 # Emiliano Alegre
 <a href="https://emiliano-alegre.netlify.app/">PORTFOLIO</a>

-I'm Emi from Argentina, and I'm a FullStack MERN Web Developer.
+<p>I'm Emi from Argentina, and I'm a FullStack MERN Web Developer.
 I like to learn in a self-taught and/or intensive way, I recently finished a 600-hour bootcamp at Mindhub LA.
 I like technologies like React, React Native, HTML, CSS and JS.
 In addition to UX / UI design and design in general
 I like to learn in a self-taught and/or intensive way, I recently finished a 600-hour bootcamp at Mindhub LA.
 I like technologies like React, React Native, HTML, CSS and JS.
-In addition to UX / UI design and design in general
+In addition to UX / UI design and design in general</p>

 - 🌱 I’m currently learning Web and Mobile development technologies
 - 🥅 2021 Goals: Become a Full Stack MERN & Mobile Developer